camenduru/InvokeAI-colab/README.md

 When you see `http://127.0.0.1:9090` please click the link `http://random_text.remote.moe`

 ### ControlNet
-For ControlNet, please delete the '--default_only' argument before running the second cell.
+For ControlNet, please delete the `--default_only` argument before running the second cell.

 ### Custom models
 InvokeAI has its own model installer inside the UI.
 Please use that tab.